-Are you have allergies caused by dust mites and you’re looking for a solution to eliminating them?
+Are you having allergies caused by dust mites and you’re looking for a solution to eliminating them?
 Are dust mites heavily infested in your carpets, and do you need a way to kill them?
 This guide discusses the question “do carpet cleaners kill dust mites?”

 Yes, the use of carpet cleaners also referred to as steam cleaners, is an effective way to kill dust mites.
 Carpet cleaners are designed to remove deeply embedded dirt and stains in your carpets, using their heat extraction and vacuuming skills.